rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-09-19-a-song-like-summer.md

 ## Bonding with the Community

+The motivation you get from RGSoC is remarkable.
 We used this summer as a great opportunity to network with the tech community in Sri Lanka.
 As the first step we participated in Business, Law and Technology Conference 2017 – APIIT.
 And there, Janakshi presented her final year project and was awarded too.
+Then we participated in few other competitions and achieved some victories too.
+And these competitions, helped us two, to become a better team. 😇

 On our RGSoC day-off, after enjoying our little team time with ice cream sessions, we participated in Colombo Javascript Meetup at  WSO2 Colombo and learned lots of new things about JSON Web Tokens, Securing NodeJS Rest APIs with JWT and about NodeJS Security.
 And it was our first Meetup!🎉